 Help Animals In the Community

-- Pop into ice cream shops and ask if they have any vegan options, even if you know they don’t (and especially if you know they don’t), to show that there’s a demand for them.
+- Pop into ice cream shops and ask whether they have any vegan options, even if you know they don’t (and especially if you know they don’t), to show that there’s a demand for them.

 - Have leaflets handy so that you don’t miss opportunities to inform people about ways they can avoid harming animals.